feature-sliced-design

 shared/ ← UI kit, utils, API client

-// + features/ ← User interactions reused in 2+ pages
+// + features/ ← User interactions currently reused across multiple pages

-// + entities/ ← Domain models reused in 2+ pages/features
+// + entities/ ← Domain models currently reused across pages or features

 5-4.
 Validate with the Steiger linter